isomerpages/govtech-gobusiness-main/pages/epjs/learn-at-the-workplace/skillsfuture-employer-awards.md

 ### Distinguish your organisation as an employer of choice

-Presented by the President of the Republic of Singapore, the SkillsFuture Employer Awards honour exemplary organisations that champion employees' skills development and build a lifelong learning culture at the workplace.<br><br>The Award distinguishes your organisation as an outstanding employer that emphasises employees' skills development.
-It is a prestigious symbol of excellence and helps your organisation gain a competitive edge in talent attraction and retention.<br><br>The SkillsFuture Employer Awards is open to all Singapore registered entities, including small and medium enterprises (SMEs), corporations and voluntary welfare organisations.
+Presented by the President of the Republic of Singapore, the SkillsFuture Employer Awards honour exemplary organisations that champion employees' skills development and build a lifelong learning culture at the workplace.

+The Award distinguishes your organisation as an outstanding employer that emphasises employees' skills development.
+It is a prestigious symbol of excellence and helps your organisation gain a competitive edge in talent attraction and retention.

+The SkillsFuture Employer Awards is open to all Singapore registered entities, including small and medium enterprises (SMEs), corporations and voluntary welfare organisations.

 ---